 - NO FLY ZONE: Trap and kill fruit, ranch, and house flies, along with many other pesky flying insects

 - HIGH QUALITY: Made from recycled paper and utilizes sticky glue that lasts up to 90 days

 - ORGANIC GARDENING: Remove small pests with no harsh ingredients

 Buying store-bought traps is an average solution that’ll help you with your issue.
 You won’t pay a lot of money, and you won’t need to make the traps yourself and endure seeing them fail.
 All you’ll have to do is pick the right trap, place it in the right place, and hopefully, the pests will be out forever.

 You can opt for an electric zapper.
 Some options, like the Crio, can be used both indoors and outdoors.
 You’ll only plug the zapper in and watch it do its magic.

 Alternatively, if you want a temporary solution, you can opt for flypaper.
 These are sticky papers that come in bright colors to attract pests.
-You can hang them around the house or keep them around plants in the case of gnats.
+You can hang them around the house or keep them around plants in the case of gnats and other insects.
 They’re quick-acting and convenient.

 Why DIY Fruit Fly Traps Don’t Work – Final Thoughts